 This program represents the compilation of feedback gathered from over 100 hospitals, graduate institutions, academic research facilities, and large and small biotech companies.
 Combining all of this information with the latest in teaching methodology and research, the Biotechnology major offers you the cutting edge intersection of scientific research and theory.
 Whether you think your next step is the work force, or graduate school, our Biotechnology program graduates are recruited and accepted to prestigious companies and schools nation-wide!

 The problem-based learning methodology allows for student research in the classroom laboratory, doing independent research projects, and in established internships.
-Our curriculum prepares you for biological research careers utilizing new methodologies of microbiology and cellular and molecular biology, and provides an additional option of study if you are looking to go on for a master's degree in Immunology, Infectious Disease or Molecular Medicine.
+Our curriculum prepares you for biological research careers utilizing new methodologies of microbiology and cellular and molecular biology.
 Emphasizing problem-based learning, internships and integration with the core curriculum, the major also provides you with a unique learning experience, stressing ethical use of technology, lifelong learning, and development of leadership skills.

 In addition to exploring our on-campus labs like the biotechnology or cadaver lab, you'll take a variety of courses in biology including genetics, cell biology, experimental design in biology, and physiology.
 Additionally, you'll have the opportunity to complete faculty-supervised research, present your findings at regional and national conferences, and participate in internships with local companies and organizations to both build your relationships with potential employers, and your resume in the process.